iJustinn/Election_Prediction/README.md

 -   `other/sketches`: previews of the charts and models included in the final research paper

--   `other/charts`: previews of the charts and models included in the final research paper

 -   `paper`: files used to generate the paper, such as Quarto and bibliography files, as well as the research paper itself

 -   `scripts`: R code used for data simulation, download data, clean data, charting and testing

 ## Large Language Model (LLM) usage statement

-This project utilized ChatGPT to assist during the research, development, and writing processes.
+This project utilized ChatGPT (ChatGPT 4o model) to assist during the research, development, and writing processes.
 All records of usage can be found in the `other/llm` folder of this repository.